Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data

 We would expect that XSDC would provide an improvement over the supervised initialization when there are gains to be had from additional labeled data.
 Otherwise, we would expect training on additional unlabeled data to provide little to no benefit.
 This is what we see in Figure~\ref{fig:acc_vs_num_labeled}.
 Figure~\ref{fig:acc_vs_num_labeled} compares the accuracy of the XSDC algorithm to the initializations as the quantity of labeled data varies.
 From all of the plots we can see that the performance of XSDC relative to the supervised baseline is much larger when the quantity of labeled data is smaller.
-With 50 labeled examples the accuracy on Gisette increases by 5\% on average when using XSDC instead of the supervised baseline.
-On MAGIC the gain is more modest, at 1\%.
-For MNIST the gain is 13\%, while for CIFAR-10 it is 5\%.
-In contrast, for 500 labeled observations XSDC outperforms the supervised baseline by 2\% on Gisette but is only 0.3\% better than the baseline on MAGIC.
+With 50 labeled examples the accuracy on Gisette increases by 4\% on average when using XSDC instead of the supervised baseline.
+On MAGIC the gain is more modest, at 0.8\%.
+For MNIST the gain is 10\%, while for CIFAR-10 it is 4\%.
+In contrast, for 500 labeled observations XSDC outperforms the supervised baseline by 2\% on Gisette but is only 0.6\% better than the baseline on MAGIC.
 The latter results make sense since the increase in performance of the supervised initialization with the quantity of labeled data has started leveling off by then.
-On MNIST the improvement when there are 500 labeled observations drops to 0.3\%, while on CIFAR-10 it is 6\%.
+On MNIST the improvement when there are 500 labeled observations drops to 0.2\%, while on CIFAR-10 it is 6\%.
 Note that the drop in accuracy of XSDC on CIFAR-10 from zero to 50 labeled observations is likely because we report the highest observed test accuracy for the case of zero labeled observations.